ViswajithSgit/newuserregistration/README.md

   4. Put API for updating the User profile photo in the database.

 #API Tests are done using Postman.
-  1. All necessary details for testing are entered under the form-data of body section.
+  1. All necessary details for testing are entered as key and value under the form-data of body section.
-  2. file for the photo upload is used in form-data
+  2. file for the photo upload is used as 'file' key and select files in the value section in form-data.
-  3. user details are entered as JSON values in the userjson key under form-data
+  3. user details are entered as JSON values in the 'userJson' key under form-data.